Claire Deeks: Advance NZ political party

 David Fisher, a senior writer for the NZ Herald, wrote in March 2021 that the group helped to distribute a magazine, Real News, that had been drawn together by Advance NZ, Voices for Freedom and two publishers Jonathan Elsen and Katherine Smith, both with connections to The New Zealand Journal of Natural Medicine and Uncensored, magazines with a background of publishing false claims.
 A Te Puke doctor, Christine Williams, said the editors should be held to account for the magazine that promoted conspiracy theories about vaccines, Bill Gates, herbal cures and lockdown.
-University of Auckland professor of medicine Des Gorman said, "in the context of encouraging free and open speech, there is a fine line, and this publication crosses that line ... [and] ... violates freedom of expression because it is a litany of lies."
+University of Auckland professor of medicine Des Gorman said, "in the context of encouraging free and open speech, there is a fine line, and this publication crosses that line ...[and] ... violates freedom of expression because it is a litany of lies".

 Peter Williams

 Talkback host Peter Williams on Magic Talk made comments about Voices for Freedom, saying that while he did not know who they were, the group was just asking questions about vaccines as he had done on his show, and it was the role of the media to hold discussions where there are no wrong opinions.
 In an interview with Marc Daalder, a senior political reporter at Newsroom, Williams stated he was not anti-vaccine but repeated an untrue statement that the vaccine was still in a trial period.
 He said it was an issue of "free speech" and accused Newsroom of attempting to "censor" him.
-He also had no problem with Voices for Freedom endorsing unproven Covid-19 treatments, such as ivermectin, or opposing the wearing of masks.
+He also had no problem with Voices for Freedom endorsing unproven COVID-19 treatments, such as ivermectin, or opposing the wearing of masks.
 According to Williams, there was no misinformation being shared by the group.
 On social media, Voices for Freedom thanked Williams for what was effectively a 'shout-out' to the group.
 Mediaworks had no concerns about William's comments.
 He left the station a few months later.

 Covid Plan B

 Voices for Freedom has been linked to 'Covid Plan B', promoted by a group of anti-lockdown health professionals and academics, headed by University of Auckland epidemiology senior lecturer Simon Thornley, who in March 2020 questioned the validity of the lockdown put in place by the New Zealand Government.
 Anti-misinformation group Fight Against Conspiracy Theories (FACT) sent 'Covid Plan B' an open letter asking it to stop promoting anti-vaccine, anti-mask group Voices for Freedom.
-Thornley said that while both groups were critical of the Government’s 'excessive response' to Covid-19, Plan B does not engage in conspiracy theories and there had never been any formal partnership with VFF.
-Thornley has, however, been a keynote speaker at an event held by VFF, and Covid Plan B's Facebook page has shared multiple posts by VFF.
-VFF members also appeared on a Covid Plan B webinar, and both groups appeared to have been "working together earlier this year to organise Plan B's online international symposium."
+Thornley said that while both groups were critical of the Government's 'excessive response' to COVID-19, Plan B did not engage in conspiracy theories and there had never been any formal partnership with VFF.
+Thornley had, however, been a keynote speaker at an event held by VFF, and Covid Plan B's Facebook page shared multiple posts by VFF.
+VFF members had a presence on a Covid Plan B webinar, and both groups appeared to have been "working together earlier this year to organise Plan B's online international symposium".